 Offensively, Wheaton will greatly appreciate the return of their captain and veteran senior quarterback Curtis McWilliams, and strong offensive lineman consisting of senior captain Andrew Jones, senior Braedon Parker and two consistent junior players.
 Other offensive stars include senior tight ends Tyler Pace and Luke Van Dyke and senior wide receiver Carter Roberts.

-“That [the large and skilled senior class] is why we are going to be good this year,” Swider said.
+“That is why we are going to be good this year,” Swider said.
 Non-seniors include wide receiver Phillip Nichols and sophomore running back TJWilliams.
 Williams will have to fill the shoes of Wheaton’s star running back from last year Sola Olateju, who signed with the Bloomington Edge and will play in the Indoor Football League, according to Wheaton’s Athletic website.

 “A Wheaton football player learns that what he’s gaining far exceeds the benefits of what he’s getting on the field,” Swider said.
 “They’re seeing it through because they understand the impact that it’s having on their life.”

 It can be difficult for college athletes to stay motivated over the summer, but the seniors each ensure that their teammates keep Thunder football as their priority by leading small groups.

 There are 21-22 small groups – with five kids in each – that meet once a week.
 Spiritually, socially and academically they hold each other accountable.
 “It’s like a big church; you can get lost in the church.
 It’s no different with football,” Swider said.
 “Every small group has one person in every class” Wheaton’s first game of the season will also be their only non-CCIW game of the year.

 On Sept.
 1 at 1 p.m., the Thunder football season will kickoff against Monmouth College at McCully Stadium.